nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Harlem had upon him.
 When he quitted Rose he felt that he ought to get right out of the atmosphere of Harlem.
 If I don’t git away from it for a while, it’ll sure git me, he mused.
 But not ship-and-port-town life again.
-I done had enough a that here and ovah there....
-So he had picked the railroad.
+I done had enough a that here and ovah there.<span class="three-dots"></span>So he had picked the railroad.
 One or two nights a week in Harlem.
 And all the days on the road.
-He would go on like that until he grew tired of that rhythm....
+He would go on like that until he grew tired of that rhythm.<span class="three-dots"></span>

 The rush was over.
 Everything was quiet.
 The corridors of the dining-car were emptied of their jam of hungry, impatient guests.
 The “mule” had